morgan-vanv/VideoJoker/SECURITY.md

 ## Supported Versions

-The latest MASTER branch commit should be what is used
+The latest main branch commit should be what is used for production Use the latest dev branch to add features and do pull requests

 | Version | Supported          |
 | ------- | ------------------ |